Our Lady of Lourdes, Wanstead: History

 A mass centre was opened in Wanstead in 1910 by the parish priest of Walthamstow.
 In 1918 it was transferred to the hall of the newly opened St. Joseph's convent school, Cambridge Park.
 Wanstead became a separate parish in 1919, and the church was opened in 1928, and completed in 1934–39.

 The first parish priest, Canon Basil Booker, was appointed on 4 August 1919.
 The second parish priest, Canon James Hemming, was appointed in 1952.
-In 1970, a new parish priest was appointed, Mgr Christopher Creede.
+In 1970, a new parish priest was appointed, Mgr (Canon) Christopher Creede VG.

-After 30 years as parish priest, Mgr Creede retired on the Feast of Our Lady of Lourdes 11 February 2000 and Fr Patrick Sammon arrived to become the fourth parish priest.
+After 30 years as parish priest, Mgr Creede retired on the Feast of Our Lady of Lourdes 11 February 2000 and Fr (Canon) Patrick Sammon arrived to become the fourth parish priest.

 One of the first projects Fr Sammon undertook was the building of the Pastoral Centre next to the church.

 The building includes 5 meeting rooms and a large hall for parish events.